Briguy52/316/notes02.md

 SELECT *
 FROM frequents
 EXCEPT ALL

 SELECT DISTINCT f1.drinker, f1.bar, f1.times_a_week
 FROM frequents AS f1, frequents AS f2
 WHERE f1.drinker = f2.drinker AND f1.times_a_week < f2.times_a_week;

+SELECT *
+FROM frequents
+EXCEPT ALL
+SELECT DISTINCT f1.drinker, f1.bar, f1.times_a_week
+FROM frequents AS f1, frequents AS f2
+WHERE f1.drinker = f2.drinker AND f1.times_a_week < f2.times_a_week;